 Welcome to our community!

-The idea is to change up your routines so the smoking associations are reduced.
-Drink your coffee with your OTHER hand in a place different from when you smoked.
+The idea is to change up your routines so the vaping associations are reduced.
+Drink your coffee with your OTHER hand in a place different from where you vaped.
 Maybe switch to tea for a bit.
-If you always had that first smoke with your coffee, try putting your tennies on right out of bed, going for a quick walk, then taking your shower and THEN your coffee!
-Rearrange the furniture in the areas you used to smoke so the view is different.
-Buy your gas at a different station.
-Take a different route to work.
-Take a quick walk at break time where the smokers AREN'T.
+If you always had that first puff with your coffee, try putting your tennies on right out of bed, going for a quick walk, then taking your shower and THEN your coffee!
+Rearrange the furniture in the areas you used to vape so the view is different.
+Take a different route when you are out and about so you aren't driving by your vaping supply shop.
+Take a quick walk at break time instead of vaping.

-The conversation in your head in response to the "I want a cigarette" thought needs to be, "Well, since I have decided not to do that anymore, what shall I do instead for the three minutes this crave will last?"
+The conversation in your head in response to the "I want to vape" thought needs to be, "Well, since I have decided not to do that anymore, what shall I do instead for the three minutes this crave will last?"
 Then DO it.
 You will need to put some effort into this in the early days, but it gets easier and easier to do.

 Stay close to us here and ask questions when you have them and for support when you need it.
 We will be with you every step of the way!